goatonabicycle/you-should-have-a-blog/src/content/blog/billions-of-notes.md

 Billions of Notes is a website.
 It's live right now on the internet.

+I'm not happy about it.
+There's so much I want to do and improve.

 It tries to answer the question of "What if I just need a couple of random notes?" but only if it's followed by "... and I want to visualize what they'd look like on a fretboard?"

 It also has a scale finder!
 You can put some notes into it and it tells you which scales those notes are in.
 Scales are just groups of notes that give a certain vibe.

 It also has a normal fretboard!
 This is useful for when you just want to noodle in a particular scale of a particular key.
 For example

-It's an incredible amount of fun to make and I intend on expanding on it for a long long time.
+It's an incredible amount of fun to make and I intend on expanding on it for a long, long time.

 At some point I'll need to decide on when to make it "live".
 This basically means sharing it with other actual humans in a non "feedback pls" type of way.